-Chapter 510 shares a vision for Oakland as a place where our youth and their perspectives are visible and our teachers are honored and supported.
+The project shares a vision for Oakland as a place where youth and their perspectives are visible and their teachers are honored and supported.

-Like the chapters of 826 National, Chapter 510 is a volunteer-powered organization that recognizes young people’s ability to communicate powerfully through words and print.
+Chapter 510 is a proud part of the 826 National Chapter Development Process.
+Like the chapters of the 826 network, Chapter 510 is a volunteer-powered organization that recognizes young people’s ability to communicate powerfully through words and print.

 To learn more about this important work, please watch the video below, featuring Janet Heller, Director of Chapter 510.

-Chapter 510 has published a collection of children’s poems written by K-3 students who participated in Chapter 510 programs from 2012-2015.
+Chapter 510 has published a collection of children’s poems written by K-3 students who participated in Chapter 510 programs.
 All poems in this anthology are published in both English and Spanish.

 In this magical anthology, children write about the Harlem Renaissance, the powers of yeast, and the ways to catch a cloud and pin it down.